-Volker Braun, Rubble Flora: Selected Poems, trans. by David Constantine and Karen Leeder (Calcutta, London, New York: Seagull Books September 2014).
+Volker Braun, Rubble Flora: Selected Poems, ed. and trans. by David Constantine and Karen Leeder (Calcutta, London, New York: Seagull Books September 2014).
 Commended for Popescu Poetry Translation Prize 2015.

 Wilhelm Schmid, High on Low: Harnessing the Power of Unhappiness, trans. by Karen Leeder (New York: Upper West Side Philosophers Press, 2014).
 Winner of Independent Publisher Book Award for Self Help (2015), Named Finalist for a Next Generation Indie Book Award for Self Help (2015); Gold Medal and Winner of Living Now book Award (2015)